Ashishdeepsen/HandwrittenDigitRecognitionMNIST/README.md

-# Handwritten Digit Recognition using MNIST and Deep Learning 🧠🖊️
+# Handwritten Digit Recognition using MNIST 🧠🖊️

 This project demonstrates a deep learning-based solution to recognize handwritten digits (0–9) using the MNIST dataset.
 A Convolutional Neural Network (CNN) model was built with Keras and TensorFlow to classify grayscale images of handwritten digits with high accuracy.